B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Features extraction}

-The feature extraction process explores the time and frequency domains of the input data.
-Time-domain features are mostly used because their extraction process requires a lower computation effort compared to the extraction of frequency-domain features~\cite{barandas2020tsfel,shoaib2015survey}.
+The feature extraction process explores the time and frequency domains of the raw data.
+Time-domain features are mostly used because their extraction process requires a lower computation effort than the extraction of frequency-domain features.~\cite{barandas2020tsfel,shoaib2015survey}.

 B-HAR, given the original time series dataset, the type of features to be extracted in the desired domain (time and/or frequency), the time-window size, and the overlapping size, returns the corresponding time and/or frequency feature-based representation.
 B-HAR uses the \href{https://github.com/fraunhoferportugal/tsfel}{Time Series Feature Extraction Library (TSFEL)} presented in~\cite{barandas2020tsfel}.
+Feature extraction is of primary importance if the sensors sample at a non-fixed frequency; B-HAR provides the possibility to create windows with a fixed time dimension (e.g., 2 seconds) regardless of the system sampling frequency.
+For example, if we have a time window of 2 seconds composed of 127 samples and another time window of 2 seconds of 100 samples, after the features extraction steps, these time windows will be represented by 150 features each.